mestihudson/vue-test-utils/docs/ptBR/guides/testing-single-file-components-with-karma.md

-## Testing Single-File Components with Karma
+## Testando Componentes de Arquivo-Simples com Karma

 > An example project for this setup is available on [GitHub](https://github.com/eddyerburgh/vue-test-utils-karma-example).